 - Outstanding support

 - Sometimes irrelevant sponsored content may annoy readers.
-For instance a technology website showing erotic or celebrities gossips content is a big disaster.
+For instance, a technology website showing erotic or celebrities gossips content is a big disaster.

 - Small publishers and bloggers have 0% chances to get approved by Taboola.

-- No referral program
+- No referral programs

 Taboola pays its publishers on Net 45 basis.
-The minimum payout is $50 and paid via Payoneer and direct deposit (For international publishers) .
+The minimum payout is $50 and paid via Payoneer and direct deposit (For international publishers).

-Premium sites with at least 500,000 page impressions per month are eligible to join Taboola publisher program.
+Premium sites with at least 500,000-page impressions per month are eligible to join Taboola publisher program.
 The earnings and CTR purely depend on user behavior, niche, geographical location and traffic.
 Taboola needs to improve the algorithm to show much more relevant content.
-Even though publishers could use Taboola along with other contextual advertising programs its better to avoid mingling with Google Adsense.
+Even though publishers could use Taboola along with other contextual advertising programs it’s better to avoid mingling with Google Adsense.
 Hope this Taboola review article help publishers to get started.